Keyboard shortcuts

 • Cycle click count: Sets the click count (single click, double click, triple click) that execute mouse action will trigger.

-• Subgrid nudge up/down/left/right (in preview): These commands move the cursor when hold subgrid key for nudge is on and a subgrid key is held.
+• Subgrid nudge up/down/left/right: These commands move the cursor when hold subgrid key for nudge is on and a subgrid key is held.

 • Note: If you use keys that are also present in the subgrid, you should give each command a key for the left hand and the right hand.